The following ordinances are those passed by the trustees, presented in summary language and in chronological order.

 [Sec.
-7] Directs trustees to chose time and place of their meeting by resolution.
-Makes the president the presiding officer and gives him "only a casting vote."
+7] Directs trustees to choose the time and place of their meeting by resolution.
+Makes the president the presiding officer and gives him "only a casting vote" (to break a deadlock).

 [Sec.
-9] Requires that bonds be filed by the treasurer, street commissioner, and collector(s) of a height deemed appropriate by the trustees.
+9] Requires that bonds be filed by the treasurer, street commissioner, and collector(s) of a height (a dollar amount) deemed appropriate by the trustees.

 [Sec.
-10] Describes the duties of the police constable, which includes the duty "to attend all fires within the limits of said town."
+10] Describes the duties of the police constable, which include the duty "to attend all fires within the limits of said town."

 [Sec.
-11] Describes the duties and the powers of the trustees, which includes the power "to arrest all dissolute and riotous persons."
+11] Describes the duties and the powers of the trustees, which include the power "to arrest all dissolute and riotous persons."

 [Sec.
-12] Defines the duties of town assessor.
+12] Defines the duties of the town assessor.

 · An omnibus ordinance.